NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- NC State has combined with its opponents to put up more than 52 points only twice this season.
+- NC State has combined with its opponents to put up more than 52 points just two times this year.

-- Boston College and its opponents have combined to score more than 52 points in two games this season.
+- Boston College has combined with its opponents to score more than 52 points in two games this season.

-- Saturday's over/under is 15.8 points lower than the two team's combined 67.8 points per game average.
+- The two teams combine to average 67.8 points per game, 15.8 more than the over/under in this contest.

-- The 32.6 combined points per game that these two squads have allowed this season are 19.4 fewer than the 52 over/under in this contest.
+- The 32.6 combined points per game that these two squads have allowed this season are 19.4 fewer than the 52 total in this contest.

-- Wolf Pack games this season feature an average total of 52.8 points, a number 0.8 points higher than Saturday's over/under.
+- The average total in Wolf Pack games this season is 52.8, 0.8 points more than Saturday's total of 52.

-- The 52-point total for this game is 2.1 points below the 54.1 points per game average total in Eagles games this season.
+- The 54.1 PPG average total in Eagles games this season is 2.1 points more than this game's over/under.

 NC State Stats and Trends

-- NC State has played five games, with three wins against the spread.
+- In NC State's five games this year, it has three wins against the spread.

 - The Wolf Pack have covered the spread twice this season when favored by 3 points or more (in three chances).

-- NC State's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).
+- NC State has eclipsed the over/under in 60% of its opportunities this year (three times in five games with a set point total).

-- NC State is 3-1 against the spread and 4-0 overall in games when it puts up more than 16.8 points.
+- NC State is 3-1 against the spread and 4-0 overall this season when the team notches more than 16.8 points.

-- In games that NC State amasses over 318.4 yards, the team is 3-2 against the spread and 4-1 overall.
+- When NC State churns out over 318.4 yards, the team is 3-2 against the spread and 4-1 overall.

-- This year, the Wolf Pack have six turnovers, one fewer than the Eagles have takeaways (7).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.